MRCollective/MSBuildRazorCompiler/README.md

 @inherits RazorLight.TemplatePage<MyModelType>
 ```

+## Ignoring generated files from source control

+It's recommended that you add `*.cshtml.cs` to your `.gitignore` file so that you don't commit the generated files.
+That avoids superfluous diff/commit noise.

 ## File Nesting

 By default, your `.cshtml.cs` files will be nested under their `.cshtml` counterparts this using the [File Nesting feature in Visual Studio](https://docs.microsoft.com/en-us/visualstudio/ide/file-nesting-solution-explorer?view=vs-2019) if your project is classified as an ASP.NET Core project.